Carpooling… a Guard Against Control - iBelieve Truth: A Devotional for Women - January 26

 May has nothing on September, and summer barely begins before it starts to fill up and race out of sight, along with my sanity.
 We begin to anticipate our “lasts” long before the official Labor Day summer send-off.
 Take heart, there are other parents doing after-school shuffling and shuttling beside you.

-They’re in your neighborhoods, car pick-up lines, fast-food drive throughs and practice parking lots.
+They’re in your neighborhoods, car pick-up lines, fast-food drive-throughs and practice parking lots.
 We’re not alone in juggling jobs and our children’s adolescence, trying not to say “no” to their passions or miss watching any of it.
-In the small but seemingly never-ending pocket of time that drains our gas tanks and has us surviving on podcasts to pass behind-the-wheel time, there is hope… in carpooling.
+In the small but seemingly never-ending pocket of time that drains our gas tanks and has us surviving on podcasts to pass the behind-the-wheel time, there is hope… in carpooling.

 Sharing the load is God’s design.
 We simply try to carry too much independently, listening to society as it begs us to stand alone and fend for ourselves.
 But reaching out for help is the only way to survive the busy-ness.